markpackham/HyperionReactExpressFaviTunesCapstoneProject/README.md

-# iTunes and Apple Books Search App
+# iTunes & Apple Books Search App

 It includes the following: